Ground crew: Prevention and control methods

 Prevention of the variety of occupational hazards ground crews face requires continuous proper training, safety features, and proper PPE.
 When it comes to managing occupational hazards, NIOSH established the hierarchy of controls, a framework to mediate the dangers based on what is most to least effective.
 In order of most to least effective, the order of things is elimination, substitution, engineering controls, administrative controls, and lastly personal protective equipment.
 This puts the responsibility for safety on people higher up rather than the worker, in addition to decreasing the likelihood for human error.

 At the elimination level, Washington State recently launched a new ergonomics law in 2024 to develop new safety measures and requirements.
 Lawmakers evaluated data on the rates of injuries among ground crew.
 A replacement method to minimize occupation hazards for people lifting and moving baggage includes vacuum lifting.
 Vacuum lifting assist on baggage carriers can reduce weight by 90% and a 63% percent reduction in compressive lower back force.

-Hearing loss
+Hearing loss in ground crew

-Risks of hearing loss in ground crew
+Risks of hearing disorders

 The duties of the ground crew include an array of tasks ranging from handling and transportation of cargo to maintenance of aircraft mechanics, including pushback and towing, ramp alignment, connection to power, and overall ground support, allowing for smooth, safe flight operations.
 Because their work requires them to spend extended periods of time on the tarmac, exposed to loud equipment and large aircraft, ground crew are at a higher risk of Noise-Induced Hearing Loss (NIHL).

 NIHL can manifest either immediately or over long periods of time as noise exposure accumulates, and can affect one's ears to various severities.
 Symptoms of NIHL include, but are not limited to, ear pressure or a feeling of fullness, occluded or distorted speech recognition and comprehension, and trouble hearing sounds above certain pitches, often between 3000 and 6000 hertz (Hz).